Champii/Comet/README.md

 - Postgres pool and reusable connections
 - Implement ToVirtualNode for Result<T, Error>
 - Add an extensible error system
+- Allow for events in html! macro
+- Don't generate the main function, let an entry point for custom init code
+- Add default watchable sql queries like list_watch and fetch_watch

 - Separate all the reusable features in different crates:
   - [ ] Comet crate